American Arithmometer Company

-The American Arithmometer Company was an American manufacture organized in St. Louis, Missouri in 1886 by William S. Burroughs that produced adding machines.
+The American Arithmometer Company was an American manufacturer organized in St. Louis, Missouri in 1886 by William S. Burroughs that produced adding machines.

 History

-Burroughs was born in Rochester, New York in 1855, After receiving a high school education in 1871, and working in a bank, for health reasons he moved south.
+Burroughs was born in Rochester, New York in 1855.
+After graduating high school in 1871 and working in a bank, for health reasons he moved south.
 Burroughs began working in the Boyer Machine Shop in St. Louis, Missouri, constructing models for castings and working on new inventions.
 At that time he decided to design a machine for solving arithmetical problems.

 After submitting a patent in 1885 for an adding and listing machine with a full keyboard, on January 20, 1886, Burroughs co-founded the American Arithmometer Company along with Thomas Metcalfe, Richard.
 M. Scruggs, and William R. Pye.
 The fledgling company continued to operate out of the Boyer Machine building in St. Louis.
 Burroughs received a patent for his invention in 1888.
 Early models (1889) were unreliable yet he persisted and after much trial and error he created corrected models in 1891.